Astra-Alliance/astra-alliance.github.io/_posts/2016-09-02-opening-position-statement.md

 author: SRO
 permalink: /opening-position-statement/
 ---
-Reading University require that you complete an _Opening Position Statement_ when you begin your course.
-If you haven't done this yet, please read the following directions (from Reading) and go do it!
+You are required to complete an _Opening Position Statement_ when you begin your course.
+If you haven't done this yet, please go and do it!

-> Please ensure that you send a copy of this Statement to the Course Leader at least 1 week before the course starts.

 >Your Opening Position Statement may take the form of a series of brief paragraphs or, if you prefer, a number of bullet points addressing the following questions: